hawkmatix/distribution/README.rst

 License
 -------

-All code contained in this repository is Copyright 2012-Present Andrew C.
+All code contained in this repository is Copyright 2012 - Present Andrew C.
 Hawkins.

 This code is released under the GNU Lesser General Public License.
 Please see